epklein/epklein.github.io/_posts/2025Q3/2025-08-04-swe-traits-pitfalls.md

 title: The traits and pitfalls in Software Engineering careers
 categories: [SWE Management, Personal Development, Performance Management]
 tags: [SWE Career, Performance Evaluation]
-excerpt: The typical traits and pitfalls in the career ladder of Software Engineers.
+excerpt: What separates engineers who thrive from those who plateau?
+The key traits to develop and common pitfalls to avoid at each career level.
+toc: true
+tock_sticky: true
 ---

 Over the years, I've seen software engineers grow from new hires to trusted technical leaders, but I have also witnessed many competent engineers stall out in their careers, stuck in patterns and behaviors that hold them back.